Eikkojt/PartyGui/README.md

 Just fill in all the values, it's really simple.

 ### Options
 Number of posts starts from the most recent creator post and goes backwards.
 Inputting "0" can be used to scrape the entirety of the Creator's library.
+Example: "50" would scrape the creator's 50 most recent posts.

 **(OPTIONAL)** Number of chunks is how many binary chunks you want the download split into.
 The default is 1 and shouldn't be changed unless you know what you're doing.